tinyms-ai/TIP/TIP-1.sample.md

 **Rusted AI

-* An Informational TIP describes an TinyMS ecosystem design issue, or provides general guidelines or information to the OHCF community, but does not propose a new feature.
-Informational TIPs do not necessarily represent the OHCF community consensus or a recommendation, so users and implementors are free to ignore Informational TIPs or follow their advice.
+* An Informational TIP describes an TinyMS ecosystem design issue, or provides general guidelines or information to the TinyMS community, but does not propose a new feature.
+Informational TIPs do not necessarily represent the TinyMS community consensus or a recommendation, so users and implementors are free to ignore Informational TIPs or follow their advice.

 * A Meta TIP describes a process surrounding TinyMS ecosystem or proposes a change to (or an event in) a process.
 Meta TIPs are like Standard Track TIPs but apply to areas other than the TinyMS ecosystem related development itself.
 They may propose an implementation, but not to TinyMS ecosystem's codebase; they often require community consensus; unlike Informational TIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in TinyMS ecosystem development.